ywseo/ywseo.github.io/_publications/2014-01-01-paper-title-number-2.md

 [Download paper here](http://ieeexplore.ieee.org/document/6907100/)

-Hyunggi Cho, Young-Woo Seo, B.V.K.
+Hyunggi Cho, **Young-Woo Seo**, B.V.K.
 Vijaya Kumar, and Ragnunathan (Raj) Rajkumar, A multi-sensor fusion system for moving object detection and tracking in urban driving environments, In <i>Proceedings of the IEEE International Conference on Robotics and Automation</i> (ICRA-14), pp. 1836-1843, 2014.